Spencer-Sch/react-practice-course/README.md

 - Note: The video course uses react-firebase-file-uploader.
 I found it not to work due to changes to the Firebase api.
 I found a react hook uploader that I updated to use current Firebase.
 This is now working.

 ✅ Lesson 26: Uploading player images part 2 - Complete <br>
-✅ Lesson 26: Uploading player images part 3 - Complete <br>
+✅ Lesson 27: Uploading player images part 3 - Complete <br>

 - Note: The video course uses a class based component for the fileUploader component.
 When creating my own customUploader component I used a functional component.
 This meant I needed to figure out equivalent code for my functional component to achieve the same as the instructor's class based component.
 I was ultimately successful.

+✅ Lesson 28: Creating 'the team' section - Complete <br>

 [Back To The Top](#react-practice-course-learn-by-practicing-2021-edition)